 Sleep is essential to our body.
-It allows the brain to “defragment” itself —just like what you (hopefully) do to your hard disk— and it helps us consolidate memories.
-Poor or inadequate sleep can wreak havoc on your mental health by disrupting your circadian rhythm, and this, in turn, can cause a self-perpetuating syndrome of brain fog and fatigue that resembles chronic fatigue.
+It allows the brain to consolidate memories and thoughts, and to work more efficently.
+Poor or inadequate sleep can wreak havoc on your mental health by disrupting your circadian rhythm, and this, in turn, causes fatigue and brain fog just like chronic fatigue syndrome.

 Check out our Sleep Optimization Checklist for a list of useful tips on how to improve your sleep quality.

-The first and most frequent cause of fatigue is a poor diet.
-To follow a diet does not — necessarily —mean to lose weight (that is an added benefit), but instead to eat diverse, healthy, and nutritious food.
-In this highly advanced and globalized century, where you can buy — and eat — all kinds of delicious foods from all over the world, we are, paradoxically, are fatter and sicker than our previous generations.
-Why?
+The most common cause of fatigue is a poor diet.
+A good diet is not necessarily about losing weight, it’s about eating healthy food and feeling better.
+In this highly advanced and globalized society where you can buy and eat all kinds of delicious foods from all over the world, we are getting fatter and sicker compared to previous generations.
+Here’s why…

 a.
 Nutritional deficiencies

-Iron deficiency (often found with vegetarians and vegans) or lack of vitamin B12, can cause anemia, a common pathology where the blood cannot supply enough oxygen due to a lack of nutrients in the blood (a well as other, less common, reasons).
+Iron deficiency (often found with vegetarians and vegans) and lack of vitamin B12 can cause anemia, a common pathology where the blood cannot supply enough oxygen to the body due to a lack of important nutrients.

-Low potassium or magnesium levels are also associated with low energy and fatigue.
-Low potassium can be easily treated by eating bananas: 1 medium banana contains around 425 mg of potassium , so eating two bananas a day for a week can easily replenish the potassium stores of the body.
+Low potassium and magnesium levels are also associated with low energy and fatigue.
+Low potassium can be easily treated by eating bananas: one banana contains around 425 mg of potassium , so eating two bananas a day for a week can easily replenish the potassium stores of the body.

-Magnesium is a key nutrient as over 300 enzymes require the presence of magnesium ions, including all enzymes synthesizing ATP (the primary source of energy in cells) as well as DNA and RNA.
-Unfortunately, it is becoming harder to find in today’s highly-processed food.
-Because of this, the best method to replenish the stores of this nutrient is to use a magnesium supplement.
+Magnesium is a key nutrient.
+Over 300 enzymes require the presence of magnesium ions, including all enzymes synthesizing ATP (the primary source of energy in cells) as well as DNA and RNA.
+It is, unfortunately, becoming harder and harder to find in today’s highly-processed food.
+Because of this, the only method to replenish the magnesium ions in the body is to use a magnesium supplement.
 It’s essential to get a good magnesium supplement – most of the commercial magnesium brands contain “cheap” inorganic forms for economic reasons.
 These are usually magnesium oxide, magnesium chloride or sulfate, which have very low bioavailability and are often used as laxatives.
 The most effective magnesium forms are malate, glycinate, orotate, and taurate.
-We recommend the malate salt which is especially effect for pain and fatigue.
+We recommend the malate salt which is especially effective for pain and fatigue.
 A less expensive option is magnesium citrate.

 b.
 Excessive carb intake